siefkenj/IBLODEs/book/typst/modules/module6-exercises.typ

       + Identify which of $arrow(f)$, $arrow(g)$, and $arrow(h)$ are _solutions_ to the
         differential equation.
 Which are _eigen solutions_?
-      + Graph of an additional eigen solution.
+      + Graph an additional eigen solution.
       + What can you say about the eigenvalues of $A$?
 What are their signs?
     ],
   )